How to find the right price with Big Data Analytics?

 This practice of dynamic pricing is currently growing in importance thanks to the development of e-commerce, and also thanks to solutions that allow automatic and remote updating of prices in stores.
 Among these types of solutions, we can mention the electronic shelf label with digital price display.

-: because it adjusts several million prices per day, the company that best embodies the practice of dynamic pricing is none other than Amazon.
+Good to know: because it adjusts several million prices per day, the company that best embodies the practice of dynamic pricing is none other than Amazon.

 In conclusion